Combodo/iTop/README.md

 </a></p>

 iTop stands for IT Operations Portal.
 It is a complete open source and web based IT service management platform including a fully customizable CMDB, a helpdesk system and a document management tool.
-It is fully ITIL compliant and easily customizable and extensible thanks to a high number of adds-on and web services to integrate with your IT.
+It is ITIL compliant and easily customizable and extensible thanks to a high number of adds-on and web services to integrate with your IT.

 iTop also offers mass import tools to help you being even more efficient.